 \[ \begin{align} \frac{f_1\left(L_i\right)}{f_1'\left(L_i\right)} + L_{i+1} - L_i &= 0\nonumber\\ \Leftrightarrow L_{i+1} &= L_i - \frac{f_1\left(L_i\right)}{f_1'\left(L_i\right)} \end{align} \]

-In the case $T_G > T_A$, which corresponds to unstable conditions, $L < 0.$ In this case applies
+In the case $T_G > T_A$, which corresponds to unstable conditions, $L < 0.$ In this case, one has

 \[ \begin{align} f_2\left(L\right) &\coloneqq aL - s\left(L\right) = aL - \frac{\ln\left(\frac{z}{z_0}\right) - \psi_h\left(\frac{z}{L}\right) + \ln\left(7\right)}{\left[\ln\left(\frac{z}{z_0}\right) - \psi_m\left(\frac{z}{L}\right)\right]^2} = 0. \end{align} \]